-Making the next ubiquitous app is the holy grail of many tech startups.
-Yet localization is often an afterthought for an initially English-only application.
-So when you are ready to take your app to other markets, certain assumptions that were made for English no longer work for the localized app.
+When you are ready to take your app to international markets, certain assumptions that were made for English no longer work for the localized app.
 Here are three approaches that will make your app less functional and user-friendly in Russian.